druckenclam/reactjs101/Ch01/react-ecosystem-introduction.md

 6. ES6 Module

 	ECMAScript6 make modularization part of the standard.
 As a reuslt, large scale JavaScript applications are more manageable.
-It will replace other specifications such as AMD and CommonJS. 成為通用於瀏覽器端和伺服器端的模組化解決方案。 The support is still lacking by browsers and Node.
+It will replace other specifications such as AMD and CommonJS, aiming to be the standard solution for both browser side and server side.
+The support is still lacking by browsers and Node.
 Applications using ES6 Module must be transpiled by [Babel](https://babeljs.io/) first.

 ## Webpack/Browserify + Gulp
-隨著網頁應用程式開發的複雜性提昇，現在的網頁往往不單只是單純的網頁，而是一個網頁應用程式（WebApp）。為了管理複雜的應用程式開發，此時模組化開發方法便顯得日益重要，而理想上的模組化開發工具一直是前端工程的很大的議題。Webpack 和 Browserify + Gulp 則是進行 React 應用程式開發常用的開發工具，可以協助進行自動化程式碼打包、轉譯等重複性工作，提昇開發效率。本書範例主要會搭配 Webpack 進行開發。
+With the growing complexity of web sites, they are more like applications than web pages.
+Modularization is necessary to manage this complexity.
+It's far from settled which tool is ideal for modularized development.
+Among all the tools, Webpack, Browserify + Gulp are commonly used.
+They can help with bundling, transpilation, and other repetitive tasks, improve development effency.
+This book chooeses webpack.

 1. Webpack